-- Simplest unknown-word algorithm - Pretend that each unknown word is ambiguous among all possible tags, with equal probability - Must rely solely on the contextual POS-trigram to suggest the proper tag - Slightly more complex algorithm - Based on the idea that the probability distribution of tags over unknown words is very similar to the distribution of tags over words that occurred only once in a training set Nouns or Verbs - The likelihood for an unknown word is determined by the average of the distribution over all singleton in the training set (similar to Good-Turing?) $P(w_i|t_i)$?
+- Simplest unknown-word algorithm - Pretend that each unknown word is ambiguous among all possible tags, with equal probability - Lose/ignore lexical information for unknown words - Must rely solely on the contextual POS-trigram (syntagmatic information) to suggest the proper tag

+- Slightly more complex algorithm - Based on the idea that the probability distribution of tags over unknown words is very similar to the distribution of tags over words that occurred only once in a training set - The likelihood for an unknown word is determined by the average of the distribution over all singleton in the training set (similar to Good-Turing?)

+Nouns or Verbs $P(w_i|t_i)$ ?